 Roshni is originally from Leeds and now lives in Edinburgh.
 She has Guyanese and Irish heritage.

-You can find out more about Roshni on her website(this will open in a new window).
+You can find out more about Roshni on her website.

 To teach myself belonging.